 As mentioned in Note 2, the Company qualifies as a REIT under the Code.
 As a REIT, the Company is not subject to federal income tax as long as it distributes at least 90% of its taxable income to its shareholders each year.
 Therefore, no provision for federal income taxes for the REIT has been included in the accompanying consolidated financial statements.
 If the Company's taxable income exceeds its distributions for the year, the REIT tax rules allow the Company to designate distributions from a subsequent tax year in order to avoid current taxation on undistributed income.
-If the Company fails to qualify as a REIT, the Company will be subject to federal income tax (including any applicable alternative minimum tax for tax years ending on or prior to December 31, 2017) on its taxable income and to federal income and excise taxes on its undistributed income.
-In addition, ACCOP is a flow-through entity and is not subject to federal income taxes at the entity level.
+If the Company fails to qualify as a REIT, the Company will be subject to federal income tax (including any applicable alternative minimum tax for tax years ending on or prior to December 31, 2017) on its taxable income and to federal income taxes at the entity level.
 Historically, the Company has incurred only state and local income, franchise and margin taxes.